-- 6. Upon the Vice President's approval, Executive Staff reviews the request and recommends Board action.
+- 6. Upon the Vice President's approval, the College Board's Curriculum & Student Development Committee reviews the request and recommends Board action.
 The Vice President presents the specialization for review. - 7.
 The College Board approves or denies the program request. - 8.
 Academic Services notifies the appropriate dean and faculty developer of the Board's decision. - 9.
 Upon approval, Academic Services notifies VCCS Staff of the program's approval, its plan number, and CIP number. - 10.
 Academic Services publishes approved specialization on the college website and in the Catalog (if deadline is met) and notifies OIS for entry in SIS and the admission application.
 Counselors, Registrar, Library, Information Center, Institutional Effectiveness, and Financial Aid are also notified. - 11.AVP notifies AS&R staff.